-U.S. Special Counsel Mueller says charging Trump was 'not an option'
+U.S. Special Counsel Mueller says charging Trump was 'not an option' due to policy

 Barr now is leading a review of the origins of the Russia investigation in what is the third known inquiry into the FBI’s handling of the matter.
 Trump harbors suspicions that the Democratic administration of President Barack Obama started the investigation in 2016 to undermine his presidency.

+Mueller said the prosecutors, FBI agents, analysts and others who worked with him were “of the highest integrity.”

-Additional reporting by Makini Brice and Mark Hosenball; Editing by Tim Ahmann and Bill Trott
+Additional reporting by Steve Holland, Makini Brice, Mark Hosenball and Karen Friefeld; Editing by Tim Ahmann and Bill Trott